 What you need to know about CSA

 We don’t have to take out an operating loan.
-We spend thousands of dollars on seed and supplies in January, and we’ll have paid thousands more in wages to our student employees before the first CSA pickup in May.
+We spend thousands of dollars on seed and supplies in January, and we’ll have paid thousands more in wages to our student employees before the first CSA pickup.
 We are a student operated business with experiential education as a major focus and your pre-purchase of a season’s worth of vegetables makes this possible.

 You share in the risk.
 A late spring frost, a June hailstorm, a bad seed lot, a cool year, a hot year- many factors affect the production of crops, and all crops are affected differently by the various possible challenges.
 In our 15 years we have never failed to deliver a solid value of diverse vegetables.
 There have been years with more kale than peppers, and in some years, there are more green beans than in other years.
 Our garlic is pretty reliable, and very good.
 We seed carrots every couple of weeks from April through June.
 While one of those plantings may well fail, it is very unlikely they all will.
 Our diversity in crops, crop timing, and use of coverings (high tunnels) buys us quite a bit of resilience to weather.
 When you purchase a CSA subscription you agree to share in the risk and the rewards of this diversity.